 Find Your Mentor

-Dory Carr-Harris is an editor, podcaster and digital content strategist.
+Dory Carr-Harris is the Young Audiences Editor at The Wall Street Journal where she edits the digital publication WSJ Noted.
 She is focused on making journalism more accessible, informative, and emotionally impactful across platforms, as well as maintaining quality in our constantly changing digital media ecosystem.

 She is a proud member of the 2019 ONA Women’s Leadership Accelerator and the inaugural cohort of 50 Women Can Change the World in Journalism.
 She is a graduate of McGill University and holds a Masters in Cultural Studies from Goldsmiths, University of London.